 How else can we help?

 Save on tickets!
 There is no good reason to pay full price at the gate for your tickets at LEGOLAND California!
-There are several easy ways to get discounted and even FREE tickets.
+There are several easy ways to get discounted tickets for your family.
+Several of these deals will also save you money on local hotels and popular Southern California attractions like Disneyland, SeaWorld and the San Diego Zoos.

 Need a place to stay?
 We recommend booking your LEGOLAND trip with Get Away Today.
 Find a cheaper vacation package?
 They’ll beat the price by $10.
 Learn more about our partnership with Get Away Today here.